Other Types of Thresholds

 Constant thresholds

-Constant thresholds are useful if there is a specific business logic that can be asserted about the values in the column.
+Constant thresholds are useful when there is a specific business logic that can be asserted for the values in the column.
 For example, if you know that a number stored in the database should be a percentage, the numeric value would need to be between 0 and 100 at all times.

 Relative thresholds